frediff/ML-works/HAC/README.md

 We then visualize the dendogram of the data.

-After this we implement (from scratch) ***Hierarchical Agglomerative*** clustering with single and complete linkage both to cluster the dataset.
+After this we implement (from scratch) ***Hierarchical Agglomerative Clustering*** with single and complete linkage both to cluster the dataset.

 Then we plot the resultant clusters in scatter plot.